BogdanSU/Projects/README.md

 # Projects
-This is a personal project about some of Romania's treasures.
-Images were deleted due to the copyrights.
+This are personal project about some of Romania's treasures.
+The source of the text and images are from google and some websites of the owners.
+Images won't be available for long due to the copyrights.